|Stressor - Encroachment|

 - Develop and effectively implement ANR River Corridor and Floodplain Procedures to limit encroachments and future conflicts with river systems, and achieve stream equilibrium conditions;

-- Evaluate options within stream alteration permits to require an analysis and/or waiver of alternatives that will accomplish protection and restoration of stream equilibrium, river corridors, floodplains, and buffers.
+- Continue to evaluate and include options within stream alteration permits to require an analysis and/or waiver of alternatives that will accomplish protection and restoration of stream equilibrium, river corridors, floodplains, and buffers.

 - Ensure that rules and regulations promulgated by other authorities are consistent with those of the Division to meet the goals and objectives of the State Surface Water Management Strategy.
 With respect to managing the four primary causes of encroachment, this means ensuring that other rules and regulations do not contain inconsistencies with stream equilibrium policy.